davidph1/MMM-InOutBoard/README.md

 The option you put in press can be the key i.e. "J", the keycode i.e. 16, or the code i.e. "ShiftLeft"

+## Acknowledgment
+Thanks to ItsMeBrille/MMM-Keypress and mumblebaj/MMM-Rugby for code starting off points.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.